 The Umgeni Water Ezakheni Water Loss Investigation (November 2018), the Umgeni Water 2017 Process Audit (July 2017) and the Umgeni Water 2019 Process Audit (April 2019) identified significant water leaks at the raw water pump station, on the WTP and the bulk and reticulation pipelines.
 Therefore, real losses are currently contributing significantly to the metered water sales.
-Umgeni Water is currently implementing a maintenance programme to address the high water loss resulting from the ageing infrastructure and previous minimal maintenance.
+Umgeni Water did implement a maintenance programme to address the high water loss resulting from the ageing infrastructure and previous minimal maintenance.
 The programme was not particularly successful in reducing the losses as the prevailing theft of water has persisted, and some water infrastructure is in need of replacement.
 The WSA should take a policy decision should on how to deal with unauthorised connections.

-It is shown in Table 13.84,

-Table 13.85, and Table 13.86 that a complete and comprehensive water balance could not be determined in the Ezakheni Water Loss Investigation as the majority of the meters were not operational (November 2018).
-Figure 13.73 shows fluctuations in production over the last few months leading up to February 2021.
-This can be attributed to the plant being affected by lightning strikes, load shedding, community protests and bursts/leaks on main pipelines.
-The WTP is currently capable of meeting the forecasted demands of 2022 (Figure 13.73).
+It is shown in Table 13.85, Table 13.86, and Table 13.87 that a complete and comprehensive water balance could not be determined in the Ezakheni Water Loss Investigation as the majority of the meters were not operational (November 2018).
+Fluctuations in production over the last few months leading up to February 2022 can be attributed to the plant being affected by lightning strikes, load shedding, community protests and bursts/leaks on main pipelines.
+A number of improvements were undertaken at the WTP by UW from 2019 to 2021 and uTDM states that the WTP is currently capable of meeting their forecasted demands of 2022.

-Table 13.84 Ezakheni WTP inlet meters (Umgeni Water 2018: 13).
+Table 13.85 Ezakheni WTP inlet meters (Umgeni Water 2018: 13).

-Description of the Meter Meter Flowrate (m3/hr) Strap-On Meter Flowrate (m3/hr) 600 mm Plant Inflow (Meter 01) 467.9 Could not measure 400 mm Plant Inflow (Meter 02) 501.49 Could not measure
+Description of the Meter cription of the Meter Meter Flowrate (m 3 /hr) 600 mm Plant Inflow (Meter 01) 467.9 Could not measure 400 mm Plant Inflow (Meter 02) 501.49 Could not measure

-^{}Confirmed by UW Operations (Linda Vezi) on 31 March 2020
+Confirmed by UW Operations (Linda Vezi) on 31 March 2020